James Campbell

 ProctorAI

 Proctor is a multimodal AI companion that watches your screen and yells at you if it sees you being unproductive.
-Within a few days, it gained over 250 stars on Github.
+It has over 300 stars on Github.

 Theoretical Bound on the Weights of a Neural Network under Nesterov's Accelerated Gradient Flow